PythonLabInstControl/AutomaticRegistrationPythonUSBTMC/README.md

 AutomaticRegistrationPythonUSBTMC
 =================================

-This program helps to automatically register USB-Devices in the ```/etc/udev/rules.d/usbtmc.rules```-file to be able to use them with [python-usbtmc](https://github.com/python-ivi/python-usbtmc).
+This program helps to automatically register USB-Devices in Linux in the ```/etc/udev/rules.d/usbtmc.rules```-file to be able to use them with [python-usbtmc](https://github.com/python-ivi/python-usbtmc).

 ###Usage